Joint Admissions Exercise

-The Joint Admissions Exercise (JAE) is conducted annually by the Ministry of Education (MOE) to allow Singapore-Cambridge GCE ‘O’ Level certificate holders to apply for admission to courses offered by the JCs /CI / Polytechnics / ITEs.
+The Joint Admissions Exercise (JAE) is conducted annually by the Ministry of Education (MOE) to allow Singapore-Cambridge GCE O-Level certificate holders to apply for admission to courses offered by the JCs/CI/Polytechnics/ITE.

-The following groups of students (not on Direct School Admission) are eligible to apply:
+The following groups of students (except those who accepted an offer via JC Direct School Admission or Poly Early Admissions Exercise) are eligible to apply:

 Cut-off L1R5 Points for Admission into ASRJC